Leaf-Agriculture/docs/docs/planet_overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Leaf provides an integration with Planet, fetching PlanetScope images from a back-fill and forward-fill specified by the user.
-We generate 4-5* multi spectral bands and a total of 16-17* images between RBG, NDVI, and NDRE GeoTiffs.
+We generate 4-5\* multi spectral bands and a total of 16-17\* images between RBG, NDVI, and NDRE GeoTiffs.
 PlanetScope provides numerus categories of products from different satellite sensors called `itemTypes` and for each one, we have different `assetType`.
-For now, we only support `PSOrthoTile` and the assets `analytic_5b` and `analytic_sr` for more information on those assets check the [documentation](https://developers.planet.com/docs/data/psorthotile/#available-asset-types).
+For now, we only support `PSOrthoTile` and the assets `analytic_5b`, `analytic_sr`, and `udm2` for more information on those assets check the [documentation](https://developers.planet.com/docs/data/psorthotile/#available-asset-types).

 Also, Leaf handles all the subscription process internally in order to bring foward-filled images as area available from Planet.